-NOTE: Next group 24 Day Challenge is starting Monday December 1st, 2014…please e-mail if you would like info on ordering and joining us!
+NOTE: Next HUGE group 24 Day Challenge is starting Monday January 5th, 2015…please e-mail if you would like info on ordering and joining us!

 Whether you are thinking of taking on the AdvoCare 24 Day Challenge, have already purchased your challenge bundle, or are a few days in….then this post is for YOU!
 Let’s get you your money’s worth and load you up with 24 tips to get the best possible results over the next 24 days and beyond.